wormholer/KAP-manual/en/molap/streaming_cube.en.md

 	...
 6 more
 ```

-The reason is Kylin wasn’t able to find the proper Kafka client jars; Make sure you have properly set “KAFKA_HOME” environment variable.
+The reason is Kylin wasn’t able to find the proper Kafka client jars.
+Make sure you have properly set “KAFKA_HOME” environment variable.

 - Get “killed by admin” error in the “Build Cube” step